ga-dc/wdi7/asking-for-help.md

 # How to Ask Questions

 ## TLDR (Too Long; Didn't Read)
-The instructors won't be answering questions in-person this week.
-Instead, we'll be responding to Github issues on the repository during business hours.
+This week, rather than ask questions in-person, we ask that you instead submit Github issues on the repository.

 Issues should follow this format:
 ```